-- A variation in coral coverage (ranging from 10.4% to 82.9%) was recorded among 33 survey sites.
+- A variation in coral coverage (ranging from 8.8% to 74.3%) was recorded among 33 survey sites.
 The percentage of coral coverage for each survey site is shown in Table 1. - Out of the 33 sites surveyed, 15 of them recorded high coral coverage (i.e. >50%).
-These sites included A Ma Wan of Tung Ping Chau, Lai Chi Wo and Au Yue Tsui of Yan Chau Tong, West and South of Crescent Island, Coral Beach and Pier of Hoi Ha Wan, Pak Lap Tsai, Pak A, Tai She Wan, Tai Mong Tsai, East and North of Sharp Island, Bluff Island and East Dam. - Sharp Island North was the site with the highest coral coverage (82.9%). - 5 out of 9 survey sites within Marine Parks (i.e. Hoi Ha Wan, Yan Chau Tong and Tung Ping Chau Marine Parks) recorded high coral coverage (i.e. >50%). - Out of the 33 sites surveyed, corals at 11 sites were identified up to genus level by the team scientists.
-This reflects the increased interest of team members on coral identification and the success of the technical training we offered. - (b) Species diversity - 19 out of the total 20 assigned indicator species were recorded in the survey.
-Most of the survey sites record high species diversity. - Out of the 20 assigned indicator species, wrasses, butterfly fish, groupers, sea urchins, sea cucumbers and cowries are species commonly found in the survey sites. - Most of the groupers, wrasses, sweetlips, and snappers were found in survey sites at Port Shelter and North-eastern waters including Yan Chau Tong Marine Park. - (c) Change in Coral Coverage and Indicator Species - Change of coral cover and indicator species were examined and compared.
-This helps to assess the coral condition and fauna diversity of a coral reef ecosystem over time. - The growth and condition of corals at the 33 sites are stable with some sites showing slight variation.
-The change of coral cover in 2020 and 2021 is shown in Figures 1 and 2.
+These sites included A Ma Wan of Tung Ping Chau, Lai Chi Wo and Au Yue Tsui of Yan Chau Tong, Wu Pai, West and South of Crescent Island, Coral Beach and Pier of Hoi Ha Wan, Pak A, Tai She Wan, Tai Mong Tsai, East and North of Sharp Island, Bluff Island and East Dam. - Sharp Island North was the site with the highest coral coverage (74.3%). - 5 out of 9 survey sites within marine parks (i.e. Hoi Ha Wan, Yan Chau Tong and Tung Ping Chau Marine Parks) recorded high coral coverage (i.e. >50%). - Out of the 33 sites surveyed, corals at 16 sites were identified up to genus level by the team scientists.
+This reflects the increased interest of team members on coral identification and the success of the technical training we offered. - (b) Species diversity - 20 out of the total 20 assigned indicator species were recorded in the survey.
+Most of the survey sites record high species diversity. - Out of the 20 assigned indicator species, wrasses, groupers, butterfly fish, sea urchins, sea cucumbers and cowries are species commonly found in the survey sites. - Most of the groupers, wrasses, sweetlips, and snappers were found in survey sites at Port Shelter and North-eastern waters including Yan Chau Tong and Tung Ping Chau Marine Parks. - (c) Change in Coral Coverage and Indicator Species - Change of coral cover and indicator species were examined and compared.
+This helps to assess the coral condition and fauna diversity of a coral reef ecosystem over time. - The growth and condition of corals at the 33 sites are stable with some sites showing slight variations.
+The change of coral cover in 2021 and 2022 is shown in Figures 1 and 2.

 - Long-term change of indicator species was examined.
 Results from past survey indicated that they are very stable and the species diversity remains on the high side. - (d) Other Observations - No signs of destructive fishing practices were observed at all sites.
-However, we have recorded abandoned nets at 11 sites.
+However, we have recorded abandoned nets at 9 sites.
 The impacts were minor.
-We would arrange contractor to remove the abandoned nets. - Coral bleaching was observed at 6 sites.
-The impacts were minor and localised.
+We would arrange contractor to remove the abandoned nets. - Coral bleaching was observed at 13 sites.
+Our follow-up surveys found that the corals at most of these sites have gradually recovered.